ChrstphrHll/npc_gen/students/Jaris Amlaruil.md

   int: 17
   str: 14
   wis: 3
-track: Protection
-trait: I keep multiple holy symbols on me and invoke whatever deity might come in useful at any given moment.
-trait1: Resourceful
-trait2: Bland
 year: 7
+guild: Jettenia
+partyID: 10
 ---
 # Jaris Amlaruil
 ---
 ### Description
 - 7th year Triton Fighter in Jettenia
-- wavy pink hair that's done up in a top knot, Deep Blue eyes, and Aqua skin
+- wavy pink hair that's done up in a top knot, Aqua eyes, and Aqua skin
 - Is Resourceful and Bland, and has Wealth as their ideal

 ### Organizations